Basic

 the logs to your working directory:

-Next change permissions on the copied file to enable reads by running:
+Next, change permissions on the copied file to enable reads by running:

 Finally, download the copied log file from your DoltLab host using scp